Counter-Enlightenment: Romanticism

-In the 1770s, the 'Sturm und Drang' movement started in Germany.
-It questioned some key assumptions and implications of the Aufklärung and the term 'Romanticism' was first coined.
-Many early Romantic writers such as Chateaubriand, Federich von Hardenberg (Novalis) and Samuel Taylor Coleridge inherited the Counter-Revolutionary antipathy towards the philosophes.
+In the 1770s, the "Sturm und Drang" movement started in Germany.
+It questioned some key assumptions and implications of the Aufklärung and the term "Romanticism" was first coined.
+Many early Romantic writers such as Chateaubriand, Friedrich von Hardenberg (Novalis) and Samuel Taylor Coleridge inherited the Counter-Revolutionary antipathy towards the philosophes.
 All three directly blamed the philosophes in France and the Aufklärer in Germany for devaluing beauty, spirit and history in favour of a view of man as a soulless machine and a view of the universe as a meaningless, disenchanted void lacking richness and beauty.
-One particular concern to early Romantic writers was the allegedly anti-religious nature of the Enlightenment since the philosophes and Aufklarer were generally deists, opposed to revealed religion.
+One particular concern to early Romantic writers was the allegedly anti-religious nature of the Enlightenment since the philosophes and Aufklärer were generally deists, opposed to revealed religion.
 Some historians, such as Hamann, nevertheless contend that this view of the Enlightenment as an age hostile to religion is common ground between these Romantic writers and many of their conservative Counter-Revolutionary predecessors.
 However, not many have commented on the Enlightenment, except for Chateaubriand, Novalis, and Coleridge, since the term itself did not exist at the time and most of their contemporaries ignored it.

 The historian Jacques Barzun argues that Romanticism has its roots in the Enlightenment.
 It was not anti-rational, but rather balanced rationality against the competing claims of intuition and the sense of justice.
-This view is expressed in Goya's Sleep of Reason, in which the nightmarish owl offers the dozing social critic of Los Caprichos, a piece of drawing chalk.
+This view is expressed in Goya's Sleep of Reason, in which the nightmarish owl offers the dozing social critic of Los Caprichos a piece of drawing chalk.
 Even the rational critic is inspired by irrational dream-content under the gaze of the sharp-eyed lynx.
 Marshall Brown makes much the same argument as Barzun in Romanticism and Enlightenment, questioning the stark opposition between these two periods.

 By the middle of the 19th century, the memory of the French Revolution was fading and so was the influence of Romanticism.
 In this optimistic age of science and industry, there were few critics of the Enlightenment, and few explicit defenders.
 Friedrich Nietzsche is a notable and highly influential exception.
-After an initial defence of the Enlightenment in his so-called 'middle period' (late-1870s to early 1880s), Nietzsche turned vehemently against it.
+After an initial defence of the Enlightenment in his so-called "middle period" (late 1870s to early 1880s), Nietzsche turned vehemently against it.

-Totalitarianism
+Totalitarianism and Fascism

+Totalitarianism as a product of the Enlightenment

-In the intellectual discourse of the mid-20th century, two concepts emerged simultaneously in the West: enlightenment and totalitarianism.
-After World War II, the former re-emerged as a key organizing concept in social and political thought and the history of ideas.
-The Counter-Enlightenment literature blaming the 18th-century trust in reason for 20th-century totalitarianism also resurged along with it.
-The locus classicus of this view is Max Horkheimer and Theodor Adorno's Dialectic of Enlightenment (1947), which traces the degeneration of the general concept of enlightenment from ancient Greece (epitomized by the cunning 'bourgeois' hero Odysseus) to 20th-century fascism.
-They mentioned little about Soviet communism, only referring to it as a regressive totalitarianism that "clung all too desperately to the heritage of bourgeois philosophy".
+After World War II, the Enlightenment re-emerged as a key organizing concept in social and political thought and the history of ideas.
+The Counter-Enlightenment literature blaming the 18th-century Age of Reason for both 18th and 20th-century totalitarianism also resurged.
+The locus classicus of this view is Max Horkheimer and Theodor Adorno's Dialectic of Enlightenment (1947), which traces the degeneration of the general concept of enlightenment from ancient Greece (epitomized by the cunning "bourgeois" hero Odysseus) to 20th-century fascism.